Select Page

 Treatment for Klinefelter Syndrome

 Klinefelter Syndrome is a spontaneous genetic disorder of males caused by the attainment of an extra X chromosome at conception (genotype XXY instead of the usual XY).
 It occurs in one in every 500-1000 male births but the rate is up to 20 times higher in newborns with mental retardation, compared with neuro-typical newborns.
-It was first discovered in 1942 by a doctor named Klinefelter who published case reports of nine men who had a breast enlargement, a lack of facial and body hair, smaller than average testicles, and an inability to produce sperm.
-By 1959, medical researchers realized the role of the extra X chromosome and confirmed it to be the causative factor.
+It was first discovered in 1942 by a doctor named Klinefelter, who published case reports of nine men who had breast enlargement, a lack of facial and body hair, smaller than average testicles, and an inability to produce sperm.
+By 1959, medical researchers had realized the role of the extra X chromosome and confirmed it as the causative factor.

 Symptoms of Klinefelter Syndrome